How one high school secondary beat the odds to send all four players to the NFL

-Jourdan Lewis was at a gas station when Dallas Cowboys owner Jerry Jones called his cell phone with the good news this past weekend.
-After letting his mom and sister know that he was the 92nd overall pick in the NFL draft, he opened up the group message he uses to keep up with his high school buddies from Cass Tech in Detroit and sent out a message.
+Jourdan Lewis was at a gas station when Dallas Cowboys owner Jerry Jones called his cellphone with the good news this past weekend.
+After Lewis let his mom and sister know that he was the 92nd overall pick in the NFL draft, he opened up the group message he uses to keep up with his high school buddies from Cass Tech in Detroit and sent out a message.

 "I'm a Cowboy," he typed.
 The message didn't quite sink in.
 "I'm a DALLAS Cowboy."

 "Then everybody just went nuts," Lewis said.
 "You can't put it in words how everybody felt.
-Everybody was elated, our dreams were coming true.
+Everybody was elated; our dreams were coming true.
 We had a shot to do something that was pretty rare."

 Texting your buddies about making it big isn't all that rare.
 But the three others in the group being able to send out the same message by the end of the weekend?
 That might be a one-of-a-kind experience.
 Delano Hill, who went to Michigan with Lewis, let the guys know he was a member of the Seattle Seahawks three picks later.
-By Sunday morning DaQuan Pace (Eastern Michigan) and DeJuan Rogers (Toledo) had mini-camp dates lined up with the Bengals and Bears.
+By Sunday morning DaQuan Pace (Eastern Michigan) and DeJuan Rogers (Toledo) had minicamp dates lined up with the Bengals and Bears.
 All four members of the Detroit Cass Tech 2013 defensive backfield were headed to the league.
 You've heard of DBU.
 Welcome to DBHS.

 All 4 members of our class of 2013 secondary are now in the NFL.
 Simply amazing. #CTFB pic.twitter.com/fY259PxhH8